Nothin like a warm bowl of soup on a chilly day!

 2 teaspoons fresh garlic, minced

-3 Tbsp Organika Health Ginger Bone Broth Powder
+2 1/2 cups water plus 3 Tbsp Organika Health Ginger Bone Broth Powder (or substitute vegetable, chicken or bone broth)

 1 cup dried red lentils